Burrows (electoral district)

-Burrows is a provincial electoral division in the Canadian province of Manitoba.
+Burrows is a provincial electoral district of Manitoba, Canada.
 It was created by redistribution in 1957 from part of Winnipeg North, and formally came into existence in the provincial election of 1958.
 The riding is located in the northern part of Winnipeg.

 Burrows is named after Theodore Arthur Burrows, who served as Lieutenant-Governor of Manitoba from 1926 to 1929.
 It is bordered to the east by St. Johns and Point Douglas, to the south by Wellington, to the north by Kildonan and The Maples, and to the west by Tyndall Park.
 The riding's boundaries were significantly redrawn in 1999, taking in a considerable amount of territory which was previously a part of the now-defunct Inkster.

 The riding's population in 1996 was 18,718.
 In 1999, the average family income was $35,575, one of the lowest rates in the province.
 Thirty-nine per cent of the riding's residents are listed as low-income, with an unemployment rate of 13%.
 One household in four has only one parent.
 Nineteen per cent of the riding's residents are over sixty-five years of age.

 The total immigrant population in Burrows is 21%, with almost one in three residents speaking a first language other than English or French.
 The Aboriginal population is 15%.

 Manufacturing accounts for 22% of Burrows' industry, with a further 15% in the service sector.

 The CCF and its successor the NDP have won Burrows on all but three occasions since the riding was created, with the Liberals winning the other three elections.